dagbjorn/microcoffee/README.md

 Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-keystore.jks`, needed by the application to run https.
 In fact, two certificates are created, one with the fixed common name (CN) `localhost` and one with a common name free of choice (default `192.168.99.100`).

 ## <a name="prerequisite"></a>Prerequisite
-The microcoffee application is developed on Windows 10 and tested on Docker 1.13.0 running on Oracle VM VirtualBox 5.1.14.
+The microcoffee application is developed on Windows 10 and tested on Docker 17.06.2-ce running on Oracle VM VirtualBox 5.1.26.

 For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)

 :bulb: On Windows or Mac, install [Docker Toolbox](https://github.com/docker/toolbox/releases) to get all necessary tools (Docker client, Compose, Machine, Kitematic and VirtualBox).

+A Docker VM is needed.
+To create a Docker VM called `docker-vm` for use with VirtualBox, execute the following command:

+    docker-machine create --driver virtualbox docker-vm

 In addition, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.

+## <a name="start-docker-vm"></a>Start Docker VM
+Before moving on and start building microcoffee, we need a running VM.
+The reason is that the Docker images being built are stored in the local Docker repository inside the VM.

+To start your Docker VM (called `docker-vm`), run:

+    docker-machine start docker-vm

+Next, configure the Docker environment variables in your shell following the instructions displayed by:

+    docker-machine env docker-vm

+:bulb: On Windows, it is handy to create a batch file to do this, e.g. `docker-setenv.bat`.
+The file should be placed in a folder on your Windows path.

+To check the status of your Docker VM, run:

+    docker-machine status docker-vm

 ## <a name="building-microcoffee"></a>Building microcoffee